haimengzhang/message-queue-service-rabbitmq-postgres/README.md

 docker pull postgres
 ```

-Next, build the local service images and push them to docker hub.
+Next, we will build the local service images and push them to docker hub.
+Since I already have pushed the application images to the docker hub, you can skip this step.
+The commands shown here are just for your information.
 In the service directory spring-boot-message-consumer, run:

 ```